 The remaining wiring of X4 determines which voltage source supplies the timer.
-You can choose between
+You can select

-- an internal voltage source (refer to page 5-2) and - an external power supply unit.
+- either the internal voltage source (refer to page 5-2) or - an external power supply unit.

 To do so, you only have to set/remove some jumpers at X4.